apache/trafficcontrol/docs/source/api/v3/jobs.rst

 :deliveryService: This should either be the integral, unique identifier of a :term:`Delivery Service`, or a string containing an :ref:`ds-xmlid`
 :startTime: This can be a string in the legacy ``YYYY-MM-DD HH:MM:SS`` format, or a string in :rfc:`3339` format, or a string representing a date in the same non-standard format as the ``last_updated`` fields common in other API responses, or finally it can be a number indicating the number of milliseconds since the Unix Epoch (January 1, 1970 UTC).
 This date must be in the future.
 :regex: A regular expression that will be used to match the path part of URIs for content stored on :term:`cache servers` that service traffic for the :term:`Delivery Service` identified by ``deliveryService``.
-:ttl: Either the number of hours for which the content invalidation job should remain active, or a "duration" string, which is a sequence of numbers followed by units.
+:ttl: Either the number of hours for which the :term:`Content Invalidation Job` should remain active, or a "duration" string, which is a sequence of numbers followed by units.
 The accepted units are:

 	- ``h`` gives a duration in hours
 	- ``m`` gives a duration in minutes